KyleziNho/Arcadeus/DEBUG_AGENT_TEST.md

 ## Test Messages to Verify Agent Functionality

 ### Direct Excel Actions (should trigger DirectExcelActions.js)
-1. "Change the header colors to green"
+1. "Change the header colors to green" ✅
-2. "Make the headers bold"
+2. "Make the headers bold" ✅
-3. "Change the background color to blue"
+3. "Change the background color to blue" ✅
-4. "Format the cells with red background"
+4. "Format the cells with red background" ✅
-5. "Highlight the selected cells"
+5. "Highlight the selected cells" ✅
+6. "Change the header color to green" ✅
+7. "Make header bold" ✅
+8. "Format the header" ✅
+9. "Color the headers green" ✅
+10. "Change color to red" ✅

+### Conditional Formatting Actions
+1. "Highlight negative numbers in red" (should create cellValue conditional format)
+2. "Create a color scale from blue to red" (should create colorScale conditional format)
+3. "Highlight values greater than zero in green"
+4. "Apply conditional formatting based on value"

 ### Analysis Requests (should trigger EnhancedExcelAgent.js)
 1. "What data is in this spreadsheet?"